dbeehler/10547-Sub-Zero/README.md

 ### How it works

 #### Excel
- - the program takes input from the form and exports it to a excel spreadsheet
+ - The program takes input from the form and exports it to a excel spreadsheet